📚 More on this topic: VRAM Requirements · Used RTX 3090 Guide · Used GPU Buying Guide · AMD vs NVIDIA · RTX 5090 Benchmarks · Intel 32GB GPU

 $1,500RTX 4090 or dual 309070B usable, fast everything

-My honest take: Start with a used RTX 3060 12GB to learn, then upgrade to a used RTX 3090 when you hit the VRAM wall.
+My honest take: Start with a used RTX 3060 12GB to learn—our beginner’s guide to running your first local LLM walks you through it—then upgrade to a used RTX 3090 when you hit the VRAM wall.
 This is the path I took, and it costs under $1,100 total to get you to 24GB of VRAM where you can run almost anything.

 Don’t buy a new mid-range card.
 The RTX 4060, 4070, and their Ti variants are bad values for AI work—limited VRAM at high prices.
 The used market is your friend.